Statistical dynamics of a hard sphere gas: fluctuating Boltzmann equation and large deviations: Geometrical representation with collision trees

 For a given time $t >0$, the sample path pseudo-trajectory of the $n$ ($*-$labeled) particles is denoted by~${ Z}_n^* ([0,t]) $ . \end{Def}

-\begin{Rmk} We stress the difference in notation: ``$z_i(\tau)$'' in the above definition denotes the configuration of particle $i$ in the pseudo-trajectory while the real, $\cN$-particle hard-sphere flow is denoted~${\mathbf Z}^\eps_{\cN}(\tau) $ as in {\rm(\ref{def: trajectory})}. \end{Rmk}
+\begin{Rmk} We stress the difference in notation: ``$z_i(\tau)$'' in the above definition denotes the configuration of particle $i$ in the pseudo-trajectory while the real, $\cN$-particle hard-sphere flow is denoted~${\mathbf Z}^\eps_{\cN}(\tau) $ as in {\rm(\ref{def: trajectory})}: particle~$i$ has configuration~${\mathbf z}^\eps_{i}(\tau)$ in the hard-sphere flow. \end{Rmk}

 With these notations, the representation formula \eqref{eq: duhamel1} for the $n$-particle correlation function can be rewritten as

 where

 we have denoted by~$(F_{n}^{\eps 0})_{n\geq 1}$ the initial rescaled correlation function, and~$\Psi^{\eps0}_{n,m}$ is the configuration at time 0 associated with the pseudo-trajectory~$\Psi^\eps_{n,m}$.
 Note that the variables $\omega_i$ are integrated over spheres and the scalar products take positive and negative values (corresponding to the positive and negative parts of the collision operators).
 Equivalently, we can introduce decorated trees $\left(a,s_1,\dots,s_m\right)$ with signs $s_i = \pm $ specifying the collision hemispheres: denoting by $ \cA_{n, m}^{\pm}$ the set of all such trees, we can write Eq.\,\eqref{BBGKY} as